The German Shepherd Husky mix is a striking blend of German Shepherd and Siberian Husky.

-The current trend for creating particular hybrids and giving them quirky names is a relatively recent one.
+The current trend for making hybrids and giving them quirky names is a recent one.

 And German Shepherd and Husky mix dogs existed long before a name was coined.

-When two different pedigree dogs are mated their puppies can inherit the physical characteristics of either breed.
+When two different pedigrees are mated, their puppies can inherit the physical traits of either breed.
 And they’re most likely to get a mix of both.

-Sometimes this means puppies from litter to litter, or even within a litter, having very different looks.
+Sometimes this means puppies from litter to litter, or even within a litter, have very different looks.

 German Shepherd Husky Mix Size